 The contractor must comply with current OSHA standards for safety working energized electrical systems.
-Work on or near energized lines or equipment of 600 volts or greater, shall only be done when approved in writing by the Buyer's Designated Representative.
+Work on or near energized lines or equipment of 600 volts or greater, shall only be done when approved in writing by the Buyer's Procurement Agent and/or SHEA Department.